Villa Terrace Museum and Gardens

 Villa Terrace is a historic house in Milwaukee, Wisconsin.
 It was built in 1924 for the Lloyd R. Smith family - an Italian Renaissance-style home on a bluff above Lake Michigan.
-Since 1966 the house and grounds have housed the Villa Terrace Decorative Arts Museum.
+Since 1966 the house and grounds have housed the Villa Terrace Museum.
 It is listed on the National Register of Historic Places as Lloyd R. Smith House.
+Villa Terrace is a popular site for weddings and receptions in Milwaukee.

 History

 Lloyd Smith (1883–1944) was the president of A.O.
 Smith Corporation.
-After returning from a trip to Italy, the Smiths commissioned architect David Adler to design their new home.
+He married Agnes Gram in 1915.
+After returning from a trip to Italy, Lloyd and Agnes commissioned architect David Adler to design their new home.
 The architecture and water stairs were inspired by Villa Cicogna Mozzoni (built in the 1560s) in Lombardy, Italy.
 Smith called the house Sopra Mare, which is Italian for "above the sea."
 The general form is a rectangle surrounding an open central courtyard.
 Walls are of red brick that has been painted white.
 The roof is covered with barrel tile.
-Inside, the original rooms included a dining room with beamed ceiling of pecky cypress wood, a living room with fireplaces and pegged walnut floor, and a library.
+Inside, the original rooms included a dining room with a beamed ceiling of pecky cypress wood, a living room with 2 fireplaces and pegged walnut floor, and a library.
 The ironwork in the home is from the Milwaukee studio of Cyril Colnik, an Austrian-born blacksmith.
+The parti of the house is extremely similar to Crane Cottage at the Jekyll Island Club, also designed by Adler.